spaziutempu/faq-accordion-card/README.md

 }
 ```

-- a little bit more about position: absolute .. but
+- a little bit more about position: absolute

 - by the way i got lot of difficulty with logos display, still not finishing to place them correctly yet, it was quite frustrating to don't find the proper way to do it.